russmckendrick/records/content/albums/the-wall-for-chamber-orchestra-13569554/index.md

 ---
-title: "Pink Floyd – London Symphonia - The Wall For Chamber Orchestra"
+title: "Pink Floyd - The Wall For Chamber Orchestra"
-artist: "Pink Floyd – London Symphonia"
+artist: "Pink Floyd"
 album_name: "The Wall For Chamber Orchestra"
-date: 2022-06-30
+date: 2022-06-30T04:58:14.000000Z
 release_id: "13569554"
 slug: "the-wall-for-chamber-orchestra-13569554"
 hideSummary: true
 cover:
     image: "the-wall-for-chamber-orchestra-13569554.jpg"
-    alt: "The Wall For Chamber Orchestra by Pink Floyd – London Symphonia"
+    alt: "The Wall For Chamber Orchestra by Pink Floyd"
-    caption: "The Wall For Chamber Orchestra by Pink Floyd – London Symphonia"
+    caption: "The Wall For Chamber Orchestra by Pink Floyd"
 genres: ["Classical"]
-styles: null
+styles: []
 ---

 ## Tracklisting
 1. In The Flesh
 2. Another Brick In The Wall Pt.III